Railway Day: 3 fun facts about Japan’s railway

 (Image credit: East Japan Railway Company)

-An integral part of the railway experience is enjoying ekiben (駅弁 train station bento) on board.
+An integral part of the railway experience is enjoying ekiben (駅弁 railway bento) on board.
 Available for purchase at every major shinkansen-operating station, ekiben makes for the perfect companion on a long-distance trip on the bullet train.
 Ekiben come in all shapes and sizes, featuring local ingredients and delicacies from whichever station you purchase them from.
 If you’re looking for a wider variety, the biggest ekiben shop called Ekibenya Matsuri (駅弁屋 祭) is located right inside Tokyo Station.

 Ekiben Grand Prix 2020 is happening now until the end of November.
 Vote for your favourite ekiben today!
 (Image credit: East Japan Railway Company)